Installing, adjusting, aligning, and greasing the front and rear swingarm on the Earles fork BMW motorcycle.

-If you are apprehensive about them it is very easy to check for tightness.
+It is very easy to check for tightness if you are apprehensive about them.
 Loosen the front boot clamp.
 Pull the boot off of the transmission rear cover to expose the bolts.
 Use your right knee on the rear brake pedal to hold the wheel in place.
-Insert your cut-off Allan wrench (a 12 point 10 mm box end wrench on the newer bolts) and tighten the exposed one.
-Rotate the wheel a bit till you get to the next one and repeat until all 4 are really tight.
-A normal length Allan wrench won’t fit and you wouldn’t want to use it anyway.
+Insert your cut-off Allan wrench (a 12-point 10 mm box end wrench on the newer bolts) and tighten the exposed one.
+Rotate the wheel a bit till you get to the next one, and repeat until all 4 are very tight.
+A normal length Allan wrench won’t fit, and you wouldn’t want to use it anyway.
 The torque would tend to twist it sideways and damage the gripping surface.
 The hex hole would get “wallowed out” quickly.

-This is a “long” 6 mm Allan wrench that has the short end cut off a bit to fit.
+This is an extra long 6 mm Allan wrench that has the short end cut off to fit.

-Replace the hard to tighten Allan head bolt with this easy to tighten 12 point bolt.
+Replace the hard-to-tighten Allan head bolt with this easy-to-tighten 12-point bolt.
 A standard 10 mm box end wrench fits it.
-This bolt came in two versions; long with a washer and short without the lock washer.
-Both work OK.
+This bolt came in two versions, a long bolt with a washer and a short bolt without the lock washer.
+The long ones with the lock washer were known to fall out due to the washer breaking.
+The shorter ones are more reliable.
 Make sure that it isn’t too long and goes through so far that it hits the aluminum rear cover and binds up the output shaft.

-How to adjust the swing arm for wheel alignment
+How to adjust the rear swing arm for wheel alignment

 I disagree with the recommendations by BMW about this procedure.
-I feel that BMW has one over tighten them, or another way to say it is “too much preload.”
+I feel that BMW has one over-tighten them or another way to say it is “too much preload.”
 The “apply some small torque” only applies if the bearings are new or in good condition.
 Even then, I far prefer to adjust them so that all of the play is gone in the swing arm with no preload.
-If the bearings are even slightly notched, then does one torque them at the tight spot, or the loose one?
-Clearly that is nonsense.
-Once you have the adjuster just tight enough to remove all play, then tighten down the locking nuts.
+If the bearings are even slightly notched, then does one torque them at the tight spot or the loose one?
+That is nonsense.
+Once the adjuster is tight enough to remove all play, tighten down the locking nuts.
 The adjuster may need to be held while doing this.

-First off, for tracking and handling reasons, the swing arm adjustment may be anywhere in the range and few riders are sensitive enough to tell anything.
-That mm or two will still allow the bike to go totally straight with hands off.
+For tracking and handling reasons, the swing arm adjustment may be anywhere in its range, and few riders are sensitive enough to notice anything.
+That mm or two will still allow the bike to go straight with hands-off.
 Keep in mind that the wheels are still in parallel planes.
 A bent frame easily shows up in tracking when the two planes are not parallel.

 From that standpoint, there is no real reason to be concerned with the spacing.
 I know that some will dispute my assertion, but show me the proof.
 I have done it.
-On one bike that I had just assembled the swing arm with new bearings and seals, I decided to play a bit.
-I moved the swing arm fully to both sides and test rode it.
-Nothing changed.
+I decided to play a bit on one bike that I had just assembled the swing arm with new bearings and seals.
+I moved the swingarm fully to both sides and test rode it.
+In both ways, it tracked perfectly.

-More proof is that I hear from “those that know” that the later BMW models don’t track straight from the factory.
-That does not contribute to bad handling or wobbles.
-The swing arm adjustment is not super critical for handling at all.
+The swingarm adjustment is not super critical for handling at all.
 Don’t obsess over using calipers to get them exact.
-Your eyeballs are good for a few thousandths, live with it and be happy.
+Your eyeballs are good for a few thousandths; live with it, and be happy.
 Far more important is to have the bearing preload just enough so that the play is gone and that you grease them several times a year.
-More info on my website.

-There is one thing to be concerned about.
+There is one thing about which to be concerned.
 That is the driveshaft alignment in the swing arm tube.
-The front of the driveshaft is held in one place by the transmission output flange, while the swing arm can move up and down.
+The front of the drive shaft is held in one place by the transmission output flange, and the swing arm can move up and down.
 If the driveshaft is over to one side a bit, it can rub against the inside of the swing arm tube.
-This will happen during the upper and lower travel of the swing arm.
+This will happen during the upper and lower travel of the swingarm.
 I sometimes found a polished ring around the driveshaft where it had been touching.
-In one case the symptom first noticed was a broken driveshaft.
+In one case, the symptom first noticed was a broken driveshaft.
 Yep, worn so much that it finally gave way and snapped.
-The rider reported that it made “gun shot” sound when it parted and then a lot of banging until he came to a stop.
+The rider reported that it made a “gunshot” sound when it parted and then a lot of banging until he came to a stop.

 A frame can be bent in other ways and be far harder to discover.
 A fairly common “bend” is in the box section just behind the battery.
 They get cocked out of square.
 This is what causes the driveshaft to touch the swing arm tube.

-In cases where the “bend” is not so much, it is far more important to have the driveshaft centered than the swing arm.
-It is not as easy to center the driveshaft as it is the swing arm.
-Best is to have the shocks loose/off so that the swing arm can be dropped to full extension.
+In cases where the “bend” is not so much, it is far more important to have the driveshaft centered than the swingarm.
+It is not as easy to center the driveshaft as it is in the swingarm.
+It is best to have the shocks loose or off so that the swing arm can be dropped to full extension.
 Then you can see an error more easily and adjust accordingly.